 - 7.9.4.2 Technical concerns: Technical issues involving specific practices, knowledge and skills being tested as part of the certification process will be evaluated by subject matter experts who serve as part of the certification board.
 The chair of the individual certification board shall assign three (3) certification board members to review the appeal.
 Members of the review committee shall not have been involved in the evaluation/assessment of the appellant's certification exam.
 Previous similar situations will be considered.
 The review committee shall issue a finding and recommendation to the chair of the individual certification board within (30) days of its commission. - 7.9.5 The chair of the individual certification board shall issue a decision to the appellant and the FCMB Director within thirty (30) days of an appeal that is administrative or within ten (10) days of an appeal from receiving the recommendation of the review panel for appeals that have technical concerns.
-The FCMB Director will review all materials to ensure the appropriateness of the investigation and corrective actions proposed prior to the Chair issuing the decision to the appellant. - 7.9.6 The applicant may appeal the decision of the board chair to the FCMB within thirty (30) days of the individual certification board's decision.
+The FCMB Director will review all materials to ensure the appropriateness of the investigation and corrective actions proposed prior to the Chair issuing the decision to the appellant. - 7.9.6 The applicant may appeal a decision of the board chair directly to the FCMB within thirty (30) days of the individual certification board's decision.
 A written appeal must be filed with the Director of the FCMB through the IAI's main office (the IAI COO).
-The Director shall assign three (3) members of the FCMB to review the appeal.
-The FCMB appeal committee will render a finding and recommendation within thirty (30) days.
+The Director shall assign three (3) IAI members to review the appeal.
+The appeal committee will render a finding and recommendation within thirty (30) days.
 The Director will issue a decision within ten (10) days of the review committee's findings.
-The decision of the Director is final. - 7.9.7 The FCMB shall give formal notice via certified mail, return receipt requested or by other means where proof of receipt/delivery is provided to the appellant at the end of the appeals-handling process. - 7.9.8 The submission, investigation and decision on appeals shall not result in any discriminatory actions against the appellant. - 7.10 Complaints - 7.10.1 Per this manual, complaints rise above the level of a grievance.
-Complaints concern significant ethical violations regarding the "IAI Code of Ethics and Standards for Professional Conduct" or any acts committed, indicted or convicted of, including intentional false or concealed information, violations of certification requirements, engaged in fraudulent behavior, misrepresentation, theft, bribery, or any act that diminish public trust or reflect adversely on the integrity of the certificant or the IAI certification program (e.g., harassment, dishonesty, cheating on an exam).
-A complaint may be filed by any individual and should address alleged violations that have occurred within the past five (5) years.
-Complaints shall be submitted in writing, and signed, to the FCMB Director via the IAI main office (i.e., the IAI COO).
-If the complaint is generated by an individual who is not a member of the IAI, the complainant's signature must be notarized.
-Once the Director receives a complaint, it shall be referred to as the petition. - 7.10.2 The FCMB reserves the right to deny applications, or to suspend or revoke certifications due to a reasonable belief or probable grounds of competency issues, ethical violations, illegal behavior, compromised integrity, or undermined confidence in work performed, conclusions arrived at, or potential testimony.
-Reconsideration may be requested.
-The FCMB reserves the right to decline to consider any complaint or appeal.
+The decision of the Director is final. - 7.9.7 The FCMB shall give formal notice via certified mail, return receipt requested or by other means where proof of receipt/delivery is provided to the appellant at the end of the appeals-handling process. - 7.9.8 The submission, investigation and decision on appeals shall not result in any discriminatory actions against the appellant.